AkiraEgawa/CMPT-371-A3-Socket-Programming-Battle-Tanks/README.md

 ## **6\.
 Academic Integrity and References**
 * **Code Origin:**
-    * Code was written by me.
-I just mentally transferred my CMPT 201 Assignment 11 Code from C into Python by removing all the complicated stuff for the base of the server.
-I had written the CMPT 201 Assignment without AI assistance, so the transfer was simple.
+    * Most code was written without AI.
+The base of the server was adapted from CMPT 201 Assignment 11 Code from C into Python.
 * **GenAI Usage:**
-    * I used Gemini AI to assist in drawing the map and player characters as I am unfamiliar with how to draw using pygame.
+    * Gemini AI was used to assist in drawing the map and player characters using pygame.
 * **References**
     * [Pygame Documentation](https://www.pygame.org/docs/)
-    * All other python knowledge came from CMPT 120 and random hackathon projects I have done
+    * All other Python knowledge came from CMPT 120 and random hackathon projects.